GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 ## Test Integrated Developer Portal

-Now that we have a developer portal, let's walk through it's workflow.
-First we'll create our create our developer account and sign in, then we'll create a Apigee app complete with a client id and secret, then we'll use the client id to authorize our requests and test our API.
+Now that we have a developer portal, let's walk through its workflow.
+First we'll create our create our developer account and sign in, then we'll make an Apigee app complete with a client id and secret, and finally we'll use the client id to authorize our requests and test our API.
 To do so, follow the steps below:

 1. Navigate to your newly created portal.
 Portals > Sample Integrated Developer Portal
 2. Enter the portal by clicking the Live Portal button at the top right, or with the following URL: https://\[APIGEE-ORG\]-sampleintegrateddeveloperportal.apigee.io
 3. Click the Sign In button and create an account.
-This will necessitate an email confirmation.
+You need to enter a valid email as the portal necessitate an email confirmation.
 Note: this creates an Apigee developer account
 4. Navigate back to your portal's homepage (https://\[APIGEE-ORG\]-sampleintegrateddeveloperportal.apigee.io) and make sure that you're signed in
 5. Open the dropdown menu by clicking on your account and select Apps
 6. Select +NEW APP and update the following fields.
 Note: this creates an Apigee App for your developer